 - Assess data quality and perform validation tasks

 - Prepare data for modeling by implementing relevant transformations

 - Implement standard modeling approaches for supervised learning problems

 - Use suitable methods to assess the performance of a model

 - Use common programming constructs to write repeatable production quality code for analysis (i.e., functions, control flow, loops and iterations)

-The final step in this certification is a case study.
-The case study assesses your skills in communication and data visualization.
+The final step in this certification is a practical exam.
+The practical exam assesses your skills in communication and data visualization.
 You'll review a business problem, select and create appropriate visualizations, fit and evaluate a model, and provide a written report of your summary.
-You can find more information on how we grade the Data Scientist case study in the full rubric.
+You can find more information on how we grade the Data Scientist practical exam in the full rubric.

 To pass the case study, you'll need to be able to: